SCBuergel/SEQS/README.md

 qvm-run --pass-io personal 'cat /home/user/SEQS/SetupQubes.sh' >> SetupQubes.sh && chmod +x SetupQubes.sh && ./SetupQubes.sh
 ```

+The script will download the individual install scripts into dom0 and from there to newly created template VMs.
+The template VMs are then used to set up app VMs for proper isolation.

+Control the actual software packages that are installed at the bottom of the `SetupQubes.sh` file.

+### I want to automate installation of [XYZ]
+In order to add additional software packages, create corresponding install scripts to the respective folder.
+If needed (e.g. in case of AppImage donwloads) add menu files so that the program can be launched from the Qubes menu.

 ## Helpers
 ### fetch-from-vm
 The following script can be used from within dom0 to copy trusted files from a VM to dom0.
 It can be stored in dom0 in `/home/user/.local/bin/fetch-from-vm` and it can be used via e.g. `fetch-from-vm personal /home/user/SetupQubes.sh`